ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 > Keep all of the customer rental records from **rental table** and match up each record with its equivalent **```film_id```** value from the **inventory table**.

-Now that I got the purpose for joining data tables.
+Ok, so now that I got the purpose for joining data tables.
 However, there were a few unknowns that needed to address as I was going to match the **```inventory_id```** foreign key between the rental and inventory tables:
 1. **How many records exist per **```inventory_id```** value in rental or inventory tables?**
 2. **How many **overlapping** and **missing unique foreign** key values are there between the two tables?**